Toddler In Critical Condition After Fatal Crash Between Car, SUV With Nine Occupants

-A 3-year-old is in critical condition following a crash over the weekend that left an Orange County woman dead and at least three others injured.
+A 3-year-old is in critical condition following a crash over the weekend that left a woman dead and at least three others injured.

 The crash took place around 8:30 p.m., Saturday, July 17, on Route 32 in Orange County in the town of Cornwall.